leo-guinan/PhD/README.md

 [Myk Bilokonsky](https://myk.pub/) -Myk and I have been hovering around the same ideas for a long time now.
 Our areas of work are starting to converge rapidly.

+[Dr. Ally Louks](https://x.com/DrAllyLouks) - Dr Louks is my hero.
+Watching her rapid ascent in the social eye with grace and wit has blown my mind.
+She's a breath of fresh air from "real" academia that I'm happy to see.
+And if I can have half as many people interested in my research, I'll have won the lottery.
+She's the academic I aspire to be.

 💰 Funding